Finished

 Books on Indonesia (history, society, politics, culture, etc.) as well as books related to Wulia's work.
 Visitors can stay & browse for as many hours as they like.

 In addition to various video materials released by Wulia in the past, a film related to Hiroshima will be presented as an opportunity to consider the transmission of memory.
-During the programme, there will be an opportunity to watch a short film related to Indonesia and discuss its contents with all participants.
+During the program, there will be an opportunity to watch a short film related to Indonesia and discuss its contents with all participants.

 → Indonesian mass killing of 1965-66